MunhozSilva/Alura-MIDI/README.md

 # Alura-MIDI
 This is a web application that plays drum sounds that was developed along a JavaScript for Web course from Alura.

-The main porpose of this project is to study the interaction of JavaScript on a Website.
+The main purpose of this project is to study the interaction of JavaScript on a Website.

 Besides that, the course also showed best practices to keep a clean code.